Enabling AWS IAM Group Access to an EKS Cluster Using RBAC

 |

-on the Kubernetes cluster:
+ClusterRoleBinding on the Kubernetes cluster:

 kubectl apply -f cluster-role-binding.yaml

-Update the Kubernetes config file (.kube/config
+Update the Kubernetes config file (.kube/config)

-After all the entities exist and all configurations are set, all you need to do is to configure .kube/config
+After all the entities exist and all configurations are set, all you need to do is to configure .kube/config to be able to access the EKS cluster using this command:

 aws eks --region us-east-2 update-kubeconfig --name {CLUSTER_NAME} --role-arn arn:aws:iam::123456789123:role/dev.eks-access.role